Friday 09 August 2013

 Foundation Degrees: 15 options available, including specialist make-up design, complimentary therapy, web development, construction management and craft design.

 Vital statistics: The largest college in Luton and Bedfordshire, with 28,000 students.
 Runs an expanding range of higher education programmes (many validated by the University of Bedfordshire).
 Also a major operator of apprenticeships through Barnfield Training Services.

 Added value: A Beacon College with six Centres of Vocational Excellence: Motor vehicle engineering; computer integrated network systems; health and social care skills; house building for the future; supervisory and management skills and aviation operation.
 The first college in the country to receive ministerial support to create two 11-18 school academies.
-A university technology college is also planned for a 2012/2013 openin
+A university technology college opened in 2013.